seanmcgowanx/GHC-dice-game/README.md

 # Dice Dash

 ## Overview
-Dice Dash is a simple dice game where the objective is to roll the dice until all of them show the same value.
-This repository contains the code for the web application implementing the game.
+Dice Dash is a fun and interactive dice game built using React and Firestore.
+Players can roll dice, score points, and compete against others on a live leaderboard.
+With a focus on user experience, this app features Google authentication for seamless login, allowing players to track their progress and scores effortlessly.

 ## Technologies Used
 - Frontend: React